d6lts/panels_everywhere/README.txt

 If you have a lot of different site templates or pages that include their own navigation, you can also consider using Mini Panels to create common navigation sidebars for easier maintenance.

+If you don't want to create your own layouts, you can also check the Panels Everywhere project page for an up to date list of themes working with Panels Everywhere.

 Contexts
 ========